ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example of a global query that returns all recipes, where the key for the view matches either `claret` or `clear apple juice`, that uses the command line:
+### Example of a global query that returns all recipes, where the key for the view matches either `claret` or `clear apple juice`, that uses the command line

 ```sh
 curl -X POST "https://INDEX_NAME$ACCOUNT.cloudant.com/$DATABASE/_design/$DDOC/_view/$VIEWNAME" -d @request.json
 ```
 {: codeblock}

-### Example JSON document that provides a list of keys to use in the query:
+### Example JSON document that provides a list of keys to use in the query

 ```json
 {